 - Criteria Evaluation — Checks the criteria across all five maturity levels

-- Report Storage — Persists the evaluation results for visualization in the Factory app
+- Report Storage — Persists the evaluation results for visualization in the Factory App

 - Summary Output — Prints a human-readable report with results from the evaluation